sshalem/Spring-Boot/05-AOP/README.md

 ```

-Console shows the following result , the Advice run only for the methods of the class and not for the gettres and setters.
+Console shows the following result : </br>
+* the Advice run only for the addAccount() method
+* Advice didn't run for the gettres/setters

 ```
 class com.aop.dao.AccountDao setName()